 White marlin are at the top of the food chain and will eat squid, flying fish, small dorado, and small tuna.
 They are believed to have a life span of at least 15 years.

-Best Time to Target Striped Marlin: March through August
+Best Time to Target White Marlin:

 Although rare, a few times a year our fishing boats do land swordfish.
 This highly migratory billfish is typically found in deep water up to 2,000 ft, hence it’s huge eyeballs for low light conditions, but every once in a while you can find them feeding in the top of the water column.
 Anytime a swordfish is hooked it’s always a bit of a surprise to the anglers and the crew alike as they aren’t typically daytime feeders and aren’t targeted by charter boats.
 Similar to marlin, the largest swordfish are females and are typically over 300 lbs (the IGFA world record is 1,182 lbs caught in Chile in 1953) while males are much smaller.
 Swordfish reach maturity around 4-5 years of age and are believed to have a lifespan of only 8-10 years.